ackleyrc/2048-text-based/README.md

 http://www.codeskulptor.org/#user42_MV18rCJXKxCoHVl.py

 This project simulates the popular puzzle game, 2048.
 Traditionally, the game involves a 4x4 grid with blocks having numbers that are powers of two.
-On each turn, the player inputs a cardinal direction towards which all will slide.
+On each turn, the player inputs a cardinal direction towards which all blocks will slide.
 Pairs of blocks sharing the same number will combine to form a single block having the sum of its two parents (hence the powers of two).
 The goal is to create a block having the number 2048 (or as large a number as possible). <a href="https://en.wikipedia.org/wiki/2048_(video_game)">Find out more about 2048 (Wikipedia)</a>

 When run from the shell, the player may use the WASD keys to indicate up, left, down, and right.
 The board is represented as a 4x4 grid of numbers.
 At any time, the player may type 'N' to start a new game or 'Q' to quit.
 All commands are case-insensitive.